danboid/creating-ZFS-disks-under-Linux/README.md

 -o feature@userobj_accounting=disabled backup01 /dev/sdb
 ```

 Again, replace **backup01** with the name of your ZFS pool and **/dev/sdb** with the device with the empty Solaris partition to use for the pool.
+Pools created with this command should play nicely with FreeBSD versions 12.x and earlier.
+It shouldn't be necessary to disable features when sharing pools with FreeBSD 13.x and later because by that time it should've switched to using OpenZFS and as such will have feature parity with Linux ZFS.

 Create a dataset
 ----------------